NeilWJames/simple-taxonomy-refreshed/readme.txt

 3. Go to Settings > Custom Taxonomies and follow the steps on the [Simple Taxonomy Refreshed](https://github.com/NeilWJames/simple-taxonomy-refreshed/blob/master/docs/addmod.md) page.

 == Changelog ==

+* Version 2.2.0
+	* NEW: Accessibility changes made to administration screen.
+	* NEW: Shortcode and Block for displaying Terms attached to post.

 * Version 2.1.0
 	* NEW: Taxonomy widget upgraded and extended to be able to be invoked as a block.